Trait bonsaidb::core::connection::LowLevelConnection

 V: SerializedView,

-Reduces the view entries matching View
+Reduces the view entries matching View, reducing the

-, reducing the values by each
+values by each unique key.

-from Connection::view()
+returned from

 fn delete_docs<V, Key>(